-Hello and a big welcome back to all our Year 6 pupils, we hope that your Christmas break was restful and you’re all back and ready to learn!
-Our wonderful curriculum will provide our pupils with some fascinating, engaging and exciting learning experiences this first Spring half term.
+Welcome back to our final and incredibly exciting half term!
+Our wonderful curriculum will provide our pupils with some fascinating, engaging and exciting learning experiences this half term that pupils just can’t wait to dive into!

 Year 6 Key Stage 2 SATs Tests